JakubSteplowski/devRantUWP/README.md

 ### Builds in the Store

 Each package in the store has different build numbers (based on Platform and OS Version) than the official app version you see in the about section.<br>
-You can easily recognize the version you're using by looking at the table below.
+You can easily recognize the one you're using by looking at the table below.

 Version | Platform | OS Version | Build
 ------------ | ------------ | ------------ | ------------